-With mobile computing on the rise, organizations are forced to address how to provide the best balance of convenience versus security.
-With mobile devices outstripping PC sales—last year, smartphone shipments surpassed PCs for the first time—it is clear users are opting for the convenience of these personal devices for business use.
+With mobile computing on the rise, organizations are forced to consider how to provide the best balance of convenience and security.
+With mobile device sales outstripping PC sales—last year, smartphone shipments surpassed PCs for the first time—it is evident users are opting for the convenience of these personal devices for business use.

-Along with the increased number of mobile users is the alarming increase in mobile threats.
-Statistics range from a 125% to over 400% increase in malicious mobile malware over the past year.
-Data loss prevention is becoming more essential, especially as an increasing number of security breaches are being traced back to mobile devices.
+The increased number of mobile users has been accompanied by an alarming increase in mobile threats – an estimated increase of 125% to over 400% over the past year.
+Data loss prevention is becoming more essential, as an increasing number of security breaches are being traced back to mobile devices.

-Security professionals are now challenged with understanding all the new terms (BYOD, COPE, MDM, MAM, etc.) along with their respective nuances and, more importantly, how to secure and protect corporate assets in a mobile environment.
+Security professionals are now challenged with understanding all the new terms (BYOD, COPE, MDM, MAM, etc.) along with the nuances of their own internal jargon.
+Additionally, they now need to know how to secure and protect corporate assets in a mobile environment.
 Patriot assists organizations with this overwhelming task through our lifecycle approach to mobile device security management (MDSM).
-Regardless of the size of the organization, business vertical or stage you are with your mobile device solution—Patriot’s versatile solutions provide great value.
+Regardless of the size of the organization, the business vertical, or the stage you are at with your mobile device solution, Patriot’s versatile solutions provide exceptional value.

-Most organizations are familiar with the concept of mobile device management (MDM).
+Most teams are familiar with the concept of mobile device management (MDM).
 MDM is the core component of any mobile solution; however, in and of itself it is not a security solution.
-At Patriot we bridge the gap between MDM and MDSM—Mobile Device Security Management.
+At Patriot, we bridge the gap between MDM and MDSM—Mobile Device Security Management.
 We do this by integrating a range of mobile security components to provide a holistic solution.
-With customized integration each organization receives a solution that meets their unique environment while maintaining a positive end-user experience.
+With customized integration, each organization receives a solution that meets the needs of their unique environment while maintaining a positive end-user experience.

 THE PATRIOT VALUE ADD

 Patriot’s mobile solution brings together various technologies appropriate to the needs of the customer.
-As an example, we are able to integrate three primary mobile device platforms, such as MDM, network access control (NAC) and mobile device detection/contextual awareness.
-These three technologies address the who, what and where of mobile devices as well as give visibility and control of the data down to each and every enrolled device.
+As an example, we can integrate three primary mobile device platforms, such as MDM, network access control (NAC) and mobile device detection/contextual awareness.
+These three technologies address the who, what and where of mobile devices, and give visibility and control of the data to each and every enrolled device.
 Patriot can then integrate a variety of other security and visibility capabilities, such as identity and access management (IAM), intrusion detection and prevention systems (IDPS), mobile application security, and file security—specific to organizational requirements and network architecture.
-To complete the solution, we are able to integrate enterprise security capabilities to ensure organization-wide protection.
+To complete the solution, we can integrate enterprise security capabilities to ensure organization-wide protection.

-Patriot’s holistic MDSM solution addresses all the important components of mobile device security, such as:
+Patriot’s holistic MDSM solution addresses all the critical components of mobile device security, such as: